 Strategy 1.3.b: Prioritize significant opportunities for grassroots advocacy and stewardship on public lands.

-OUTCOME 1.4: Broads serves as a training ground for emerging leaders, decision-makers, and media influencers.
+OUTCOME 1.4: Training programs to empower emerging leaders, decision-makers, and media influencers

 Strategy 1.4.a: Provide high quality grassroots training and resources such as the annual Wilderness Advocacy Leadership Training Sessions (WALTS), annual national and regional Rendezvous leadership retreats, peer leadership calls and webinars, online resources, and individual coaching.